jamesheald/COIN/README.md

 ## Contact

-Feel free to contact me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com) if you have a question or encounter a problem with the code.
+Feel free to contact me at [jamesbheald@gmail.com](mailto:jamesbheald@gmail.com) if you have any questions or encounter a problem with the code.

 ## License